-Note: If your organization does not have a building monitoring and analysis system (see the Eligibility section, Eligible Projects, Building Monitoring and Analysis System Projects), we strongly recommend you apply for a grant to undertake a community building monitoring and analysis project.
+Note: If your organization does not have a building monitoring and analysis system (see the Eligibility section), we strongly recommend you apply for a grant to undertake a community building monitoring and analysis project.
 If you intend to apply for both a community building monitoring and analysis project and a capital project, please indicate in your response that you will do so.
-If you do this, you will also need to complete the application for the community building monitoring and analysis project.